-For more information, see the Rotavirus vaccine information statement.
+For more information, see the Centers for Disease Control and Prevention's (CDC) Rotavirus vaccine information statement.

 When an older rotavirus vaccine was used, the risk of intussusception was increased.
-In this disorder, the intestine is blocked because one segment of the intestine slides into another, much like the parts of a telescope.
+In intussusception, the intestine is blocked because one segment of the intestine slides into another, much like the parts of a telescope.
 The older vaccine was taken off the market in the United States.
-The newer vaccines, when given as recommended, may increase the risk of intussusception, but only slightly.
+The newer vaccines, when given as recommended, may increase the risk of intussusception but only slightly.